oss003/Dragon-AGD-Suite/AGD-DragonSuite/readme.txt

 ============================================================================================================
 a <name> params   = compile + assemble + create diskimages [+ create folder] into _OK
 am       params   = same but for all .AGD files in the directory.
-Carefull same params for all of them!

-b <name> params   = compile + assemble + create diskimages
+Carefull same params for all of them! b <name> params   = compile + assemble + create diskimages

-z        params   = [cut/reorder 6912 bytes ZX-SCR files | ALL files +] [create folder +] add to Coco/Dragon disk images
-zp       params   = [cut/reorder 6912 bytes ZX-SCR files | ALL files
-w                 = split Coco/Dragon disk images to separate destination folders

 btc <name> params = compile + assemble + create diskimages + run Coco emulator btd <name> params = compile + assemble + create diskimages + run Dragon emulator

-cm <name>         = compile C-program + copy to appropriate dir cv <name> params  = convert snapshot to AGD file. params [b d] (Big, Dither) cvm       param   = convert all snapshots (applying same parameter). param [b]
+cm <name>         = compile C-program + copy to appropriate dir

+cv <name> params  = convert snapshot to AGD file. params [b d] (Big, Dither) cvd <name> param  = converts one snapshot (applying param and forcing d (dithering)) cvdm      param   = same as before for all snapshots in folder cvm       param   = convert all snapshots (applying same parameter). param [b]

+p params          = adds Pannels from Screens to already compiled games disks [3|4][x|d]

-see <name> params = shows on a Dragon emulated the selected screen. params [3|4] [x|d] seeD <name> param = shows on a Dragon emulated the selected screen. param  [3|4]
+see <name> params = shows on a Dragon emulated the selected screen. params [3|4] [x|d] seed <name> 	  = shows on a Dragon emulated the selected screen. if not received, forces param [4]

+split <name>      = splits AGD file into pieces and puts them into an VDK same <name>.
+Carefull will conflict with game disk!! spledit <name>    = splits AGD file and starts XRoar to edit the graphic parts

+view <name>       = opens Tony Viewer v1 to se the contents of an AGD file

+z        params   = [cut/reorder 6912 bytes ZX-SCR files | ALL files +] add to Coco/Dragon disk images
+w                 = split Coco/Dragon disk images from _OK folder to separate destination folders in _TEST

 -------------------------------------------------------------------------------------------------------------

 - b   can be used to verify the total binary length to determine if params RFLAG, BFLAG are needed
 - btc and btd will be used to verify if the binaries work well on each machine
-- zp  is useful to add headers to a lot of files without moving them (for instance for Aeon v1.1)
-- seeD forces param 2 to de D (dragon)
+- seed forces param 2 to de D (dragon)

 Normal Procedure for one game or multiple games:
 - copy the sna file(s) to ..\AGD-DragonSuite